Efficient Feature Aggregation and Scale-Aware Regression for Monocular 3D Object Detection: Related Works

 Transformer-based models leverage end-to-end architectures\cite{wang2022detr3d},\cite{huang2022monodtr} for global feature interaction, injecting global depth information into the Transformer to guide detection.
 MonoDETR\cite{zhang2023monodetr} interacts with depth and visual features through a depth cross-attention layer in the decoder.
 To improve inference efficiency, MonoATT\cite{zhou2023monoatt} introduces an adaptive token Transformer.
 However, their computational complexity, sensitivity to background noise, and slow convergence hinder real-time applicability.

-In this work, we propose a center-based framework that integrates lightweight convolutional modules with multi-head attention for feature aggregation.
-To enhance 3D detection robustness, we introduce a latent space projection paradigm where 2D scale features are mapped to guide the 3D regression heads.
+In this work, we propose a center-based framework called MonoASRH that integrates lightweight convolutional modules with multi-head attention for feature aggregation.
+To further enhance 3D detection robustness, we introduce a latent space projection paradigm where 2D scale features are mapped to guide the 3D regression heads.